How To Prepare Fresh Pumpkin

 If you live in cooler climates, October is a great month to visit pumpkin patches and pick out pumpkins to cook with or carve for Halloween.
-Avoid cooking with the very large jack-o-lantern variety though – they’re a bit too stringy and give off too much water.
+You’ll want to avoid cooking with the very large jack-o-lantern variety though – they’re a bit too stringy and give off too much water.

 It’s simple to prepare fresh pumpkin for purée.
 Just cut the pumpkin into wedges and remove the seeds and fibers.

 Place the wedges in a roasting pan with a little water, cover with foil and roast at 400°F until the flesh is very tender – about one hour.

-A 2-1/2 to 3-pound pumpkin will yield between 1-1/2 to 2 cups of purée.
-Refrigerate for up to 3 days or freeze in an airtight container for up to 10 months.
+Storage: Pumpkin purée can be refrigerated for up to 3 days or frozen in an airtight container for up to 10 months.